Asset Protection from Nursing Home Costs in Florida

 Which assets are exempt from Florida Medicaid?

-Florida Medicaid exempt assets generally include your primary home (up to $713,000 in equity), one vehicle, personal belongings, life insurance with no cash value, and certain prepaid funeral arrangements.
+Florida Medicaid exempt assets may include your primary home up to the current equity limit, one vehicle, personal belongings, life insurance with no cash value, and certain prepaid funeral arrangements.

 Can a married couple protect assets from nursing home costs in Florida?